Incommensurate Twisted Bilayer Graphene: emerging quasi-periodicity and stability: Conclusions

+We have considered the role of large-momentum-transfer Umklapp terms.
+These terms, which nearly connect the Fermi points of different layers, are typically neglected in effective continuum descriptions but could destroy the Dirac cones.
+We rigorously find that, for finite interlayer coupling, the semimetallic phase is stable provided the angles belong to a fractal set of large relative measure (decreasing with the hopping) characterized by the validity of a Diophantine condition.
+Our result therefore ensures that for weak hopping for most (in the sense specified above) angles the semimetallic behaviour persists even in presence of the large momentum Umklapp terms which almost connect the Dirac points.
+The result provides a partial justification to the effective continuum description of TBG in which terms are neglected.

-The stability of the Weyl phases provides a justification of the use of continnum models under the above assumptions.
-In addition, the present analysis paves the way to a more accurate evaluation of the velocities as functions of the angles, talking into account lattice or higher orders effects, and the effect of many body interactions, whose interplay with the emerging quasi-periodicity could lead to interesting phases.
+It would be of course a very interesting problem to consider hopping outside the regime we are considering to see if there can be some transition to a different phase due to such terms, as it happens for fermions in a 1D quasi-periodic Aubry potential; or to detect in the weak coupling regime some sign of fractality following from the above number theoretical considerations.
+In addition, the present analysis paves the way to a more accurate evaluation of the velocities as functions of the angles, taking into account lattice or higher-order effects, and the effect of many-body interactions, whose interplay with the emerging quasi-periodicity could lead to interesting phases.

 \widetext